Virtualization-projects/rancher-labs-wiki/Rancher-2.3.md

 # Release Goals

-Rancher 2.3 will have two major focus areas (themes) - Enhanced Security and support for Windows containers.
+Rancher 2.3 will have three major focus areas (themes) - Enhanced Security, support for Windows containers, and Istio.
 We may also consider other usability enhancements.

 ## Enhanced Security:
 To provide enhanced security in Kubernetes, Rancher 2.3 may include the following features:
 * **Cluster Templates** - Users will be able to configure Kubernetes clusters to make them more secure.
 These configurations will be stored as templates.
-Kubernetes Pod Security Policies, Network Policies, Master components settings, Kubernetes version, default roles and users, projects and even apps may be defined in the template.
+Kubernetes Pod Security Policies, Network Policies, Master components settings, and Kubernetes version.
 IT Operators could enforce enterprise wide security policies as follows:
     * Create template by choosing the appropriate Kubernetes and/or Rancher settings
     * Enforce template for cluster creation (when a new cluster is created, user will be asked to choose a template or default template will be applied)
     * Users may not change the settings inherited from the template (for example, Kubernetes version, network plugin and API server settings will be visible but not updatable)
     * Users are free to update other settings
-    * Deviation from template may trigger notifications for the admin
     * Out of the box (best practices) templates may be shipped by Rancher

 ## Windows GA Support